Kong/lua-kong-nginx-module/README.md

 Returns the current dynamic log level, remaining timeout and the original log level.

+`timeout` is in whole seconds, as an integer.
 If the dynamic log level is not set or not active, `timeout` will be `0`.

 Please see [Nginx log level constants](https://github.com/openresty/lua-nginx-module#nginx-log-level-constants) for the possible value of `level`.